mruell/ActuallyGoodPhpCS/README.md

 - [ ] Forbid multiple empty lines in whole file
 - [ ] dirname(__FILE__) => __DIR__
 - [ ] No content on same line as after closing brace
-- [ ] Allow intances of classes in camelCase
+- [ ] Force function and variable names not in classes to snake_case again - But allow instances of classes in namelCase

 ### ToDo